N0N4M3pl/light-speed-calc/doc/theoretical-explanation-of-how-tomeasure-the-speed-of-light-in-one-way.md

 ![Separation illustraion](Separation.png)

-### 3. Measure
+#### 3. Measure

-After separation, Gauge can measure speed of light.
+After separation, Gauge can start measuring speed of light.

 Emitter is still constantly sending light signals (ON/OFF) - according to Emitter "metronome".
 Gauge is still receiving signals ON/OFF but with constant delay.

+Now using this two values distance and delay - speed of light can be calculated.

 ![Measure illustraion](Measure.png)